bkapsalis/searchbar_app/README.md

 * The code should insert the new data into the table(tbody) in the index.html and the table should appear.
 The search box should still be functional.

-* Libares flask, re and pandas may need to be pip installed. *
+* * Libraries  flask, re and pandas may need to be pip installed. *